RxLaboratory/DuME/src-docs/docs/windows.md

 ## After Effects Script

-If you intend to use *DuME* with *Adobe After Effects*, you can also download the *DuME Script for After Effects* and copy the content of the `ScriptUI Panels` folder from the zip to the scripts panels folder of *After Effects*.
+If you intend to use *DuME* with *Adobe After Effects*, you can also install the *DuME Script for After Effects* and copy the content of the `ScriptUI Panels` folder from the zip to the `ScriptUI Panels` folder of *After Effects*.
 There are two ways to do this:

-- Manually (if you have administrator privileges) by copying the file to
+- Manually (if you have administrator privileges) by copying the `.jsx` file to
 `C:\Program Files\Adobe\Adobe After Effects\Support Files\Scripts\ScriptUI Panels`
 - Automatically through the `File\Scripts\Install ScriptUI Panel...` meny entry in *After Effects*.